setrar/ca/labs/1-rars/README.md

 When using right shifts to divide numbers by powers of 2 the instruction to use depends on the numbers: `slli` for unsigned numbers and `srai` for signed numbers.
 Note that using `srai` for unsigned numbers would be also wrong because, for instance, `0xffffffff` shifted right by one position with `srai` would give... `0xffffffff`, not the half of `u(0xffffffff)`.

+## Controlling overflows

+In the first part about integer computations we saw several overflow situations.
+Some ISA specify that these situations shall raise exceptions (we will see later in the course what hardware exceptions are and how they are handled).
+RV32IM does not raise exceptions on integer overflows.

+1. Find a way to compute additions of unsigned numbers and to detect overflows, for instance by setting a second result register to a non-zero value.
+   Use as few instructions as possible.

+1. Same with subtractions of unsigned numbers, and with additions or subtractions of signed numbers.
+   Use as few instructions as possible.

 ## Floating point numbers

 RARS implements the RV32I ISA, plus extension M (multiplications and divisions), plus extension F (floating point numbers).